JRose1120/kmeans/README.md

 **Embedded Machine Learning:** Implementing k-means on Arduino can serve as an educational tool for learning about machine learning algorithms in embedded systems.
 It provides hands-on experience with clustering techniques and how they can be applied in resource-constrained environments.

-Find classes, methods and descriptions below;
+Find classes, methods and descriptions below Don't need to use Point, Tuple and Centroid classes individually.
+KMeans class manage all of those classes internally;

 ## Point:
 | Method | Description |